openknowledge/workshop-cloudland-2023-cloud-muffel/3_paas/README.md

 6. Connect the frontend to AppRunner service

     - Adjust the showcase "3 – PaaS" in showcases.ts
-    - Set the base URL using the default of your app runner service
-    - Select showcase "2 – Managed Services" and check if the app works properly

-7. Connect the frontend to AppRunner service

-    - Adjust the showcase "3 – PaaS" in showcases.ts
     - Set the base URL using the default domain of your app runner service
     - Select showcase "3 – PaaS" and check if the app works properly

-8. Check the DynamoDB table in the AWS Management Console
+7. Check the DynamoDB table in the AWS Management Console

     - You should see some test data that was inserted automatically

-9. Use the frontend to add few more topics
+8. Use the frontend to add few more topics
     - Check if you can see them in DynamoDB table
     - Feel free to change the data of a few items